Time of the Gypsies: Cast

+Reception

 Awards

 At the 1989 Cannes Film Festival, Emir Kusturica won the Best Director Award and the film was also nominated for a Palme d'Or (Golden Palm).
 At the 26th Guldbagge Awards in Sweden, it won the award for Best Foreign Film.
 In addition, Time of the Gypsies was nominated for Best Foreign Film at the 1990 César Awards in France.

 Trivia

 Among the Roma actors that were part of the cast, was also Jadranka, daughter of Ljubica Adžović.

 In an interview to the newspaper l'Unità, Emir Kusturica revealed: '[...] the actor who plays the older brother [Davor Dujmović], fell in love with the daughter [Jadranka] of the actress who plays the grandmother [Ljubica Adžović].
 They ran off, leaving me in the middle of filming.
 The police searched for them in vain.
 Only the grandmother –a living monument, an incredible actress– knew where they had gone and allowed us to find them.'